Generative Machine Learning for Multivariate Angular Simulation: Introduction

-Throughout this paper, to assess the use of deep learning approaches for simulating angular variables, we will focus on the case where both $\|\cdot\|_A$ and $\|\cdot\|_B$ in definition~\eqref{eqn:RWdecomposition} represent the $L^2$ (or Euclidean) norm.
+Throughout this paper, we will focus on the case where both $\|\cdot\|_A$ and $\|\cdot\|_B$ in definition~\eqref{eqn:RWdecomposition} represent the $L^2$ (or Euclidean) norm.
 This leads to a generalisation of polar coordinates to the $d$-dimensional setting, usually referred to as \textit{spherical coordinates}.
 We still denote our radial component by $R\geq 0$ but, following notational convention elsewhere, the spherical angles are denoted by $\boldsymbol{\Theta}=\left(\Theta_1,\dots,\Theta_{d-1}\right)$; a $d$th component of $\boldsymbol{\Theta}$ is not required as $\boldsymbol{X}$ can be fully described by the radial component $R$ and $(d-1)$ angles.
 Equations linking the original random vector $\boldsymbol{X}$ to the $d$-dimensional spherical coordinates $(R, \boldsymbol{\Theta})$ are provided in Appendix~\ref{app:spherical}.
 Throughout this article, we use upper and lower case symbols to denote random variables and observations, respectively.
 For example, taking spherical angles, we use $\boldsymbol{\Theta}$ for the random vector and $\boldsymbol{\theta}$ for corresponding observations.

 The outline of the paper is as follows.
-In Section~\ref{sec:methods}, we provide an overview of the deep learning approaches considered in this study, while Section~\ref{sec:evaluation} details the evaluation metrics we use to test these methods in the context of multivariate angular simulation.
+In Section~\ref{sec:methods}, we provide an overview of the machine learning approaches we consider, and introduce the novel extensions required for our angular setting.
+Section~\ref{sec:evaluation} details the evaluation metrics we use to test these methods for the task of multivariate angular simulation.
 We present a simulation study in Section~\ref{sec:simulation}, covering a range of dependence structures and marginal tail behaviours for $\boldsymbol{X}$, as well as considering results across different dimensions.
 The methods are demonstrated on a metocean application in Section~\ref{sec:waves}, and Section~\ref{sec:conclusion} concludes.